mediacloud/backend/doc/story_processing_flows.markdown

 Solr Importer
 -------------

-The solr importer checks for any stories present in processed_stories that are new or have been updated in some way since the last update (in production, we run a solr import hourly).
+The Solr importer checks for any stories present in processed_stories that are new or have been updated in some way since the last update (in production, we run a Solr import hourly).
 Solr imports stories with each story_sentence as a separate document.
-More information on our solr setup [here](solr.markdown).
+More information on our Solr setup [here](solr.markdown).

 Bitly Fetcher
 -------------

 A bitly fetcher runs for each story 3 days after it is first created and then again 30 days later for each story that had each at least one bitly click on the first fetch.
 The 3 day fetch is queued for the story when the story is extracted.
-The bitly fetcher calls the bitly api to find the number of bitly clicks for each story.
+The bitly fetcher calls the bitly API to find the number of bitly clicks for each story.
 More information on the bitly fetching [here](bitly.markdown).

 Geotagging Client
 =----------------
 The geotagging client adds a set of tags to each story that indicate that the story is about that location.
 The geotagger operates entirely through the api.
-It periodically calls the api to download all new stories in media sources that we want to geotag, including the corenlp annotation for each; generates the geotagging information based on the entity data in the corenlp annotation; and then writes any tags for each story back to the core system through the api.
+It periodically calls the API to download all new stories in media sources that we want to geotag, including the corenlp annotation for each; generates the geotagging information based on the entity data in the corenlp annotation; and then writes any tags for each story back to the core system through the api.
 The geotagger is run as a separate codebase, available